 Without accurate records of fixed assets, financial balance statements of a company are also incorrect.
 This means losses may occur and necessary assets of the company may not be there when they are needed.
 A routine audit will ensure that the financial statements of a company don’t contain inconsistency.

-If you want to discuss with a reputable auditing firm in Dubai for an audit on your fixed assets, call us here in Farahat & Co!
+If you want to discuss with a reputable audit firm in Dubai for an audit on your fixed assets, call us here in Farahat & Co!